Porsche 911 (996)

-The Porsche 996 is the internal designation for the 911 model manufactured by the German automaker Porsche from 1997 until 2006.
+The Porsche 996 is the fifth generation of the 911 model sports car manufactured by the German automaker Porsche from 1997 until 2006.
 It was replaced by the 997 in 2004, but the high performance Turbo S, GT2 and GT3 variants remained in production until 2006.
 The 996 had little in common with its predecessor, with the first all new chassis platform since the original 911 and a new water-cooled engine.
-Technically, it was a major change, a complete breakthrough from the original car other than the overall layout.
+Technically, it was a major change, a complete break from the original car other than the overall layout.

 The 996's development was shared with the roadster-only Porsche Boxster (986) whose nameplate was making its debut as Porsche's entry-level offering.
 The 986 was released shortly before the 996 for sales.
 Commonalities between the 996 and 986 included the front suspension, various interior components, and the engine, all of which were enlarged for the 996.
-However, the multi-link rear suspension was derived from the preceding 993.
+The multi-link rear suspension was derived from the preceding 993.
 This was done mainly to save development costs as Porsche was facing financial troubles at that time.
 This move resulted in cost savings of approximately 30% in the development of the car.

 At its debut, the 996 featured the most significant change from the classic 911 series: a water-cooled engine replacing the previously air-cooled engine.
-Progressively stringent emissions and noise regulations, environmental concerns, a higher expectation for refinement and the need for a high-performance 4 valve per cylinder engine made the switch necessary.
+Progressively more stringent emissions and noise regulations, environmental concerns, a higher expectation for refinement and the need for a high-performance 4 valve per cylinder engine made the switch necessary.
 Other major changes include a completely new platform having a sleeker body with a more raked windshield, and a re-designed interior along with new "fried egg" shaped headlamps (so called due to the amber coloured turn signals) instead of previous "bug eye" headlamps.

 Design and history

 During the 1990s, Porsche was facing financial troubles and rumours of a proposed takeover were being spread.
 The signature air-cooled flat-6 of the 911 was reaching the limits of its potential as made evident by the 993.
 Stricter emissions regulations worldwide further forced Porsche to think of a replacement of the air-cooled unit.
-In order to improve manufacturing processes, Porsche took the aid of leading Japanese car manufacturer Toyota whose consultants would assist in the overhaul of the Zuffenhausen manufacturing facility introducing mass production techniques which would allow Porsche to carry out production processes more efficiently.
+In order to improve manufacturing processes, Porsche took the aid of leading Japanese car manufacturer Toyota, whose consultants would assist in the overhaul of the Zuffenhausen manufacturing facility, introducing mass production techniques that would allow Porsche to carry out production processes more efficiently.
 Porsche had realised that in order to keep the 911 in production, it would need radical changes.
 This led to the development of the 996.
 The sharing of development between the new 911 and the entry level Boxster model allowed Porsche to save development costs.
 This move also resulted in interchangeable parts between the two models bringing down maintenance costs.